matthew-brett/scipy-meson-work/developing_on_windows.md

 * Reboot and reset the PVRAM.
 I'm not sure whether this is always needed, but I was getting frequent freezes when booting into Windows before I did this.
 * Reboot again, and hold the Alt key.
 Select the EFI drive.
-* Continue your Windows install by
+* Continue your Windows install by installing the BootCamp drivers from the "BCDRIVERS" USB stick you prepared earlier.

 ### Using a Windows virtual machine